 Try the seafood in coconut milk

-Whether you decide to stay at the beach or to get bach to the city, you’re probably super hungry by now.
+Whether you decide to stay at the beach or to get back to the city, you’re probably super hungry by now.
 Since this coastal city offers a wide variety of super cheap seafood, it would be a real miss not to try it.
 Baracoa is famous for its grilled lobster (shrimps or fish) prepared in the coconut milk.
-It’s the speciality of this specific region and can’t be found in the rest of the country.
+It’s the specialty of this specific region and can’t be found in the rest of the country.

 In Casa del Cacao, try one of many chocolate drinks